 There are some differences between a standard single WordPress installation and a WordPress multisite network installation.
 You must decide if you want to use subdomains or subfolders and how to manage them.
 Also, installing themes and plugins on your domains requires special care.
+If you need help, Nexcess is an experienced WordPress hosting company that can help you throughout this process.
 Individual sites on a network can activates themes, but cannot automatically install them.

 - Your existing WordPress site will change during network creation.
 We advise you to back up your database and files before proceeding.